 All business premises, regardless of their size, require a fire risk assessment.
 These are sometimes referred to as a fire safety risk assessment, or risk assessment for fire.
 This is an important legal obligation, which is required as part of fire safety legislation under the Regulatory Reform (Fire Safety) Order (RRO).
-Your fire safety risk assessment identifies if current fire precautions are adequate, and highlights any areas which may be missing or currently not covered by suitable fire precautions.
+Your assessment identifies if current fire precautions are adequate, and highlights any areas which may be missing or currently not covered by suitable fire precautions.

 The report will also contain suitable suggestions for implementation to help reduce the fire risk and improve fire safety in the workplace.